MaCFP/matl-db/Wood/Calibration_Data/Aalto/README.md

 - Flow rate: 70 mL/min

 ## Calibration and instrument setup
-A baseline (blank) measurement was performed using an **empty Al₂O₃ (alumina) crucible** under the same gas and heating-rate conditions as the wood measurements.
-Temperature calibration was carried out according to the instrument laboratory routine using **metal reference standards** (e.g., In, Bi, Zn, Al, Ag) spanning relevant melting temperatures.
-These calibration checks are performed **periodically as part of routine instrument maintenance** and were verified prior to the measurement campaign; baseline/blank measurements were performed **at least once for the applied heating rate (10 K/min)** and repeated as needed when the setup was changed (e.g., crucible handling, gas line configuration, or after extended downtime).
+A baseline (blank) measurement was performed using an **empty Al₂O₃ (alumina) crucible** under the same gas conditions and for each heating-rate condition used in this dataset (5, 10, and 20 K/min).
+Temperature/heat-flow calibration was carried out according to the laboratory routine using **metal reference standards** (e.g., In, Bi, Zn, Al, Ag) spanning relevant melting temperatures.
+Calibration checks are performed **periodically as part of routine instrument maintenance** and were verified prior to the measurement campaign; baseline/blank measurements were repeated as needed when the setup was changed (e.g., crucible handling, gas line configuration, or after extended downtime).
 The exact calibration sequence and frequency may differ from the template repository example, but the same general approach (blank baseline + periodic temperature/heat-flow calibration with standards) was followed.

-- Baseline: baseline/blank measurements were performed as part of the STA workflow (details available upon request).
-- Temperature/heat-flow calibration: performed following the instrument/lab calibration routine prior to measurements.

 ## Instrument
 - STA: NETZSCH STA 449 F3 Jupiter